Board members

 BRISBANE, AUSTRALIA

-Joe has 40 years’ experience in the minerals industry, in research, operations management, technology commercialisation and consulting.
+Joe has over 40 years’ experience in the minerals industry, in research, operations management, technology commercialisation and consulting.
 He worked in operations management for 21 years, where he was involved with the development of several technologies and methods to enable processing of complex ore.
 For 12 years he was Chief Executive of Xstrata Technology, which further developed and globally marketed these technologies to improve the efficiency of minerals processing, smelting, refining and leaching.

-Joe works as a specialist consultant to the minerals industry.
+Joe works as a specialist consultant to the minerals industry, focussing on review of major projects, new technologies and operations improvement.

 Bryan Rairdan